TheSwarnim/Self-Driving-Cars-ADAS-System-/README.md

 ###
 1. ResearchGate car and pedestrain dataset is used for training the model
 2. Classification algorithm is used for training the model
-3. ScikitLearn library is used for training the model
+3. Tensorflow is used for training the model
 4. OpenCV2 is used for computer vision

 ## Demo images:-